ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Purpose

 This reply notification is sent directly from the replying peer to the requesting peer's finder (by the replying peer creating a direct connection from the replying peer to the requesting peer's finder and using the relay credentials to create a "channel-map" with the requesting peer).
+Once the requesting peer has received a "peer-location-find" notification, the requesting peer is allowed to send it's own "peer-location-find" notificiation update notification.

 ### Outputs